Hood Cleaning Inspections

 DFS has information for restaurant owners on hood cleaning and inspection in English, Portuguese and Chinese.

 Inspections must be done by holders of a Type 1 license.
 Holders of the Type 2 restricted license cannot perform inspections, only cleaning of systems on their own property.
-The Division of Professional Licensure provides oversight and licensure of sheet metal work, including commercial cooking operations.
-Additional information can be found on their website.
+The Division of Occupational Licensure provides oversight and licensure of sheet metal work, including work related to commercial cooking operations.

 Schedule of inspections for grease build-up